Hi new readers, welcome to retireinprogress!

-Which brings us to the topics of avoiding lifestyle inflation, minimalism, frugality, self reliance, consumerism, ethic, philosophy and a lot of other interesting topics we won’t discuss here in this FAQ.
+Which brings us to the topics of avoiding lifestyle inflation, minimalism, frugality, self reliance, consumerism, ethic, psychology, philosophy and a lot of other interesting stuff we won’t discuss here in this FAQ.

 I didn’t write much about these topics on my blog so far, I would like to explore them deeply in the near future.
-If you’re interested, I suggest you to read books like Early Retirement Extreme, Your Money Or Your Life, Walden, Essentialism, The Daily Stoics, and the recent Meet the Frugalwoods (that I didn’t read yet though).
+If you’re interested, I suggest you to read books like Early Retirement Extreme, Your Money Or Your Life, Walden, Essentialism, The Daily Stoics, Work Optional, and Meet the Frugalwoods (that I didn’t read yet though).

 By take-home pay I mean the net amount of money that goes into your wealth every year.

-I consider part of my take home pay my net salary (sometimes hard to calculate due to deferred income taxes), my pension Pillar 2 contribution and my employer’s match to it, my investments profits (dividends, but not capital gains).
+I consider part of my take home pay my net salary (sometimes hard to calculate due to deferred income taxes), my Swiss pension Pillar 2 contribution and my employer’s match, my investments profits (dividends, but not capital gains).

 Why do I consider Pension Pillar 2 and not Pillar 1?
 Because Pillar 2 contributions end up in a pension account I can somehow control and in many cases withdraw fully.
-It’s actual money.
-Pillar 1 is not money on some bank account on my name.
-I know I might receive some benefits one day, but I’m not counting on that and I’m not adding anything about Pillar 1 on my net worth.
+It’s actual money to my name.
+Pillar 1 is not money on some bank account to my name.
+I know I might receive some benefits one day (here‘s how to estimate them), but I’m not counting on that and I’m not adding my Pillar 1 to my net worth.